HenriEdwards/mempin/README.md

 features in consideration

--> Choice to have memories unlocked by:
-  1. being in the location.
-  2. anyone in the world can view it
-  3. ?
-  mmm ?
+-> add video too
+-> maybe let the user add links ?
+-> go public on a certain date
+-> anonymous memory

--> can lock journeys / memories behind a paywall ? users can make money ?
+-> lock memory behind a password

--> Apply usernames (like X)
--> login with X ?
+-> memory pre-unlocked (person doesnt have to be in the location to unlock it, enables users to browse the world and look at memories all over)

+-> share a publish a memory
+-> share buttons on memory view
+-> open memory on google maps
+-> open collection on google maps

--> login with github ?
+-> diif login ways ?

-chatgpt suggestions
--> 🔥 3.
-Heatmap mode

-  Toggle: markers → heatmap overlay.
-  Great for global density.

-firneds

-"Not following anyone yet" text, suggest people in same continent,

--> 🔥 5.
-Timeline playback

-Play memories in chronological order on the map → little animation.

--> 🔥 6.
-Journey ribbons

-If memories share a journey_id, draw a soft line between them like Google Maps routes.
+-> If memories share a journey_id, draw a soft line between them like Google Maps routes.